Describes the process for downloading and installing the freeware program MinGW, typically used by Computer Engineering and Computer Science students

 To open the MinGW shell, browse to C:\MinGW\msys\1.0\ and run the file called msys.bat

-You may wish to create a shortcut to this file in order to avoid having to browse to the file location in the future.
+You may wish to create a shortcut to this file in order to avoid having to browse to this file location in the future.

 Still need help?

-For additional assistance, contact the Director of Engineering Information Systems at (219) 464-5122 or via e-mail at email@example.com.
+For additional assistance, contact the Director of Engineering Information Systems at the College of Engineering.